 In the past, I’ve written about various art forms that use the exotic bird as their platform.
 There are films, prose, drawings on walls and canvases, and musical expression.
 As with all things, the forms of expression are limitless.
 Another one to look at now is the hand-designed craft of sculpture.

 Sculpture comes in many forms.
 One is the meticulous and purposeful art of figurines.
-Recently, Barnebys, an auction house and dealer of antiquities located in seven countries, put up for auction two delightful pieces of resin creations.
+In 2017, Barnebys, an auction house and dealer of antiquities located in seven countries, put up for auction two delightful pieces of resin creations.
 Created in 1985 and 1988, these are carefully painted and beautiful replications of a Moluccan Cockatoo (1988), and a Grey African Congo Parrot (1985).
 Both are depicted as being on tree trunks.
 The Parrot is looking downward while the Cockatoo is standing proud and tall.
 These items were recently on bid and (by the time you read this) are being displayed in someone’s home.
 And while these pieces were not rare or likely sold for much, they are a part of a world’s fascination with our bird treasures.

 Barnebys also had an older Art Deco piece available from the 1930s.
 The ceramic piece is a pitcher designed to look like a toucan.
 The liquid poured from the beak of the bird.
 This interesting piece was designed and created by a Czech artist, Ditmar Urbach, who hand-painted the artfully inspired pitcher.